 WhatsApp users can easily restore messages that are up to a week old just by using the automatic WhatsApp backup that is set up by the app itself.
 Unfortunately, WhatsApp does not save any user messages on its servers.
-Whenever anyone accidentally deletes their messages or just migrates to a new device from an old one, the transfer process can prove to be a bit tricky.
+So, whenever anyone accidentally deletes their messages, or just migrates to a new device from an old one, the restore process can prove to be a bit tricky.

 How to Backup WhatsApp Messages On iOS

-Users can enable and manage several automatic backup settings can be enabled and managed from WhatsApp.
-Users can set the automatic WhatsApp backup frequency, as well as disable it.
+Users can enable and manage several automatic backup settings from WhatsApp.
+They can also set the automatic WhatsApp backup frequency, as well as disable it.
 They can even perform a manual backup to overwrite the most recent automatic backup.
 Here are the steps to backup your WhatsApp messages on iOS:

 Users can also toggle backing up videos with the automatic backup on the iCloud over Wi-Fi.

-Note: Users who share an iCloud account but have different WhatsApp accounts cannot access each other’s backups.
-It is not possible to merge backups from two different WhatsApp accounts cannot be merged, even if the conversations are all with the same contacts.
+Note: Users who share an iCloud account, but have different WhatsApp accounts cannot access each other’s backups.
+It is not possible to merge backups from two different WhatsApp, even if the conversations are all with the same contacts.

 Only the conversation history of the account which is logged in will be visible.